 A Poker Tip That’ll Save Your Health and Save You Money

 There’s just one particular poker tip I CAN give you from personal experience: cut out the soda from your own poker game.
-The artificial sugar highs you experience inevitably end up in “lows”; the longer you play, the more it will affect you and take you off you’re A-game.
+The artificial sugar highs you experience inevitably end up in “lows”; the longer you play, the more it will affect you and take you off your A-game.
 For years now I’ve only been drinking water on poker nights, with perhaps one small glass of soda towards the end to give myself one final boost before I’m ready to call it a night.

 With that, I’ll leave you guys….
 I’m off to play in my home poker game… and I’ve already called ahead to the host to make sure they’ve got healthy snacks. 🙂